Broadcast Journalist BBC Pidgin Service

-By joining BBC Pidgin, you’ll be a part of the new team, including Yoruba and Igbo, which will serve our audiences in Nigeria and West Africa.
+Three of the new language services, Pidgin, Yoruba and Igbo, will serve our audiences in Nigeria and West Africa.
 They will be based in Lagos, working alongside our operation in Abuja from where the BBC currently produces its Hausa service output.
 There is a strong emphasis on reaching and connecting with young audiences.

 Are you the right candidate?

 The successful candidate will have some experience within a media environment.
-Fluent in Pidgin and English (written and spoken), you will have experience of delivering creative output online platforms.
+Fluent in Pidgin and English (written and spoken) experience of delivering creative output on online platforms is desirable.
 Knowledge of local, regional and international news and current affairs is essential.
 You will have knowledge of and recent experience of living in the target area, including a good understanding of the complexities of Nigeria.
 Ability to work under pressure and to react to breaking news is essential.

 About the BBC